 |Total Credit Hours||12|

-Through our foundation courses, students are introduced to the essential elements of marketing, management, accounting and finance.
+Through our foundation courses students are introduced to the essential elements of marketing, management, accounting and finance.
 Foundation courses are available in the fall, spring and summer.
-Track and capstone courses are available in the fall and spring semesters only.
-The global business track is an exception, as it occurs abroad during the summer months and is available to a select few.
+Track and capstone courses are only available in the fall and spring.
+The global business track is the exception, as it occurs abroad during the summer months and is available to a select few.

-Students interested in taking summer courses must apply for the summer cohort and are expected to enroll in both BUSM 2010/11 and BUSM 2020/21 over summer sessions A and B. Non-summer cohort students are ineligible for summer course access.
+Prospective Business Minor students interested in taking summer foundation courses should apply for the summer cohort and are expected to enroll in both BUSM 2010/BUSM 2011 and BUSM 2020/BUSM 2021 over Summer Sessions A and B. Continuing Business Minor students may access summer course offerings, but must also apply for summer course access, as summer spots are limited.

-Finally, students complete the minor with a capstone course that focuses on business strategy and development (BUSM 4010).
+Students complete the minor with an entrepreneurial capstone course that focuses on business strategy and development (BUSM 4010).